 David Strauss graduated from Harvard College summa cum laude in 1973.
 He then spent two years at Magdalen College, Oxford, on Marshall Scholarship and received a B.Phil. in politics from Oxford in 1975.
 In 1978, he graduated magna cum laude from Harvard Law School, where he was Developments Editor of the Law Review.
 Before joining the faculty, he worked as an Attorney-Adviser in the Office of Legal Counsel of the U.S. Department of Justice and as an Assistant to the Solicitor General of the United States.

 Mr. Strauss joined the faculty in 1985.
 He has published articles on a variety of subjects, principally in constitutional law and related areas, and recently published The Living Constitution (Oxford University Press, 2010).
 He is, with Geoffrey Stone and Dennis Hutchinson, editor of the Supreme Court Review.
 He has been a visiting professor at Harvard and Georgetown.
 He is a Fellow of the American Academy of Arts and Sciences.

 Mr. Strauss has argued eighteen cases before the United States Supreme Court.
 In 1990, he served as Special Counsel to the Committee on the Judiciary of the United States Senate.
+He is a member of the national Board of Directors of the American Constitution Society.
 He has also served Chair of the Board of Trustees of the University of Chicago Laboratory Schools and as a member of the Board of Governors of the Chicago Council of Lawyers.
 In addition to his current teaching interests--Constitutional Law, Federal Jurisdiction, Elements of the Law, and Administrative Law--he has taught Civil Procedure and Torts.